Lie group valued Koopman eigenfunctions: Proofs of the Theorems

 \paragraph{Acknowledgements} This work supported by a grant from the Office of Naval Research, YIP grant N00014-16-1-2649.
-This work is a part of an ongoing project supervised by Dr. Dimitris Giannakis, at the Courant Institute of Technology, New York University, New York.
+This work is a part of a project supervised by Dr. Dimitris Giannakis, at the Courant Institute of Technology, New York University, New York.
+The author is also grateful to the referee for their insightful comments on improving the presentation of the paper.